Consent Beyond Touch

 Consent is not static, not unchanging, and not something to be assumed.
 Please keep in mind that consent is fluid, and the client(s) should always feel empowered to say “yes”, “no”, or change their answer no matter how many times they have said “yes” or “no” during the session.
 Asking the same question over and over might seem over the top, but it is absolutely necessary to the empowerment and well being of the client(s).

 Additionally, you are not here to fit your client(s) into a box.
-Do not make assumptions about how the session should or will go based on their career, skin tone, religious affiliation, sexuality, gender, or style.
+Do not make assumptions about how the session should or will go based on their career, race, religious affiliation, sexuality, gender, or style.
 People are not a monolith and they aren’t engaging in a vulnerable experience like this just to be treated that way.
 The best way to understand how to empower your client(s) is to take the time to get to know them, and COMMUNICATE.

 PLEASE NOTE: My blog posts are written from my personal experience as a boudoir photographer who uses Therapeutic Photography techniques and Trauma-Informed Photography methods in my work.
 My methods and opinions may expand and change overtime.
 I am not a mental health or medical professional, nor am I a licensed counselor.
 I am not certified by any institution or organization to give medical and mental health advice.